 "I fell, and now my leg hurts," Serena said, grimacing at the pain.

 Once Ash was done, he began to wave his hands over the wound.
 "I'll say a good luck charm really quick.
-Pain, pain, go away!" he said.
+Pain, pain, go away!" he chanted.

-Despite how silly it sounded, Serena thought that it was really sweet and gave Ash a smile of her own.
+Despite how silly it sounded, Serena thought that it was really sweet.
+Serena saw Ash grinning at her, and Serena actually gave Ash a small smile of her own.
 The young girl even felt a slight tinge of red on her cheeks.
-"Thank you, Ash," she said gratefully.
+She quickly looked away so he wouldn't notice.

 She then began to try, but the pain forced her back down.
 "It's no use!
 My leg hurts too bad!" she cried.

 "Never give up until the end!"
-Ash said as he stood up and offered Serena his hand.
+Ash told her as he stood up and offered Serena his hand.

 Serena stared at the open gesture for a moment before she slowly slipped her hand into Ash's.
-He then gave a hard tug and pulled Serena to her feet, but ended up pulling a little too hard causing Serena to fall against Ash in an almost hug- like state.
-Serena stood surprised for a moment as she leaned against Ash and felt her cheeks go red again.
-She then pulled away and stared at Ash in surprise.
-He didn't appear to notice the type of state they were in, and instead gave Serena a bright smile.
+He then gave a hard tug and pulled Serena to her feet, but he ended up pulling a little too hard.
+This caused Serena to fall against Ash.
+It looked just like they were giving each other a hug.
+Serena stood in total surprise for a moment as she leaned against Ash and felt her cheeks go red again.
+She then pulled away and stared at Ash with wide eyes.
+He didn't appear to notice the type of state they were in and instead gave Serena a bright smile.